-But if you’re worried about psychosis in a child or adolescent, describe their behavior to a doctor.
+But if you’re worried about psychosis in a child or adolescent, it’s best to describe their behavior to a doctor.

 Treating psychosis may involve a combination of medications and therapy.
 Most people will experience an improvement in their symptoms with treatment.

-Symptoms of psychosis can be controlled with medications called antipsychotics.
-They reduce hallucinations and delusions and help people think more clearly.
-The type of antipsychotic that is prescribed will depend on the symptoms.
+Symptoms of psychosis can be managed with medications called antipsychotics.
+They reduce hallucinations and delusions, and help people think more clearly.
+The type of antipsychotic a doctor prescribes will depend on the symptoms.

-In many cases, people only need to take antipsychotics for a short time to get their symptoms under control.
-People with schizophrenia may have to stay on medications for life.
+In many cases, people only need to take antipsychotics for a short time until their symptoms are more manageable.
+Others may need to take them more long term.

 Cognitive behavioral therapy

 Psychosis doesn’t have many medical complications.
-However, if left untreated, it can be challenging for people experiencing psychosis to take good care of themselves.
-That could cause other illnesses to go untreated.
+However, if left untreated, it can be challenging for people experiencing psychosis to maintain quality of life.
+This could cause other conditions to go untreated.